thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 ### Complete Bibliography

 You can also create a complete bibliography for your entire publication from all the entries in the project's `references.yaml` file.
-To do this add a `bibliography.md` file to your `content` directory and add the `layout` type of `bibliography` to your page YAML.
+To do this, create a `.md` file and add the `layout` type `bibliography` to the page YAML.

 ```YAML
 title: Bibliography